pratyushjadonn/BridgeLabz-Training/README.md

 📋 📌 Day 1 – 16 December 2025

-On the first day, I officially started the Bridgelabz Training Program for Capgemini.
+On the first day, I officially started the Bridgelabz Training Program .
 The focus of the session was on building a strong foundational understanding of the tools and practices required for the training.

  1.Introduction to the Java development environment, including setup and configuration